sjc200/google-contacts-share/README.md

 # Google Contacts Share

-Bidirectional sync of contacts labelled **"share"** between two Google accounts, using Google Apps Script and a Google Sheet as a sync buffer.
+Bidirectional sync of contacts labelled **"share"** between two personal Google accounts, using Google Apps Script and a Google Sheet as a sync buffer.

 ---